360ls/stitcher/README.md

 This will start the CLI with the following options.

 1. Stitching Videos from Cameras
-2. Stitching Local Images
-3. Stitching from Local Videos
+2. Stitching from Local Videos

 ## Streaming
 Make sure that the port number is configured in `profile.yml`.